Skip to content

 Start an HTTP server on the given port with route handlers.

 The handlers map keys are route paths and values are handler functions that take a request and a mutable response object.
-Handlers modify the response object directly rather than constructing and returning it.
+Handlers modify the response object directly.

 use ard/http